| Other Name(s):

 Swallow the delayed-release tablets and delayed-release capsules whole; do not split, chew, or crush them.
 Be careful not to break the protective coating on the delayed-release tablets.

 Continue to take mesalamine until you finish your prescription, even if you feel better at the beginning of your treatment.
 Do not stop taking mesalamine without talking to your doctor.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses.
 Ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

-Before taking or using mesalamine,
+Before taking mesalamine,

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.